Profile

 … is interest-based

 Diplomacy must be guided by clear national and collective interests rather than illusions.
 Values gain weight only when anchored in strategic priorities ensuring security, prosperity and stability.
-Only by pursuing diplomacy rooted in pragmatism and real interests, the free world can maintain its strength.
+Only by pursuing diplomacy rooted in pragmatism and real interests, the free world can maintain its strength and credibility.

 … is free

 Freedom is the essence of a secure and prosperous global order.
-Only a world rooted in liberty, free market economy and our western values allows nations and individuals to thrive.
-This is why I advocate for free trade and a strong western world spreading its values and liberty across the globe.
+Only a world rooted in liberty, free market economy and free trade allows nations and individuals to thrive.
+This is why I advocate for open trade and a strong Western community committed to defending and advancing these principles around the world.

 … is confident

-Ironclad assertiveness deters threats most effectively.
-If not the free world, terrorist actors around the globe will show strength and confidence.
-This is why I stand up for a „peace through strength“ policy and a courage of escalation against our enemies, crossing the red lines of our enemies before they cross ours.
+Credible assertiveness is the most effective deterrent to aggression.
+If the free world fails to project resolve, hostile actors will fill the vacuum.
+This is why I support a policy of „peace through strength“ and a willingness to escalation, crossing the red lines of our enemies before they cross ours.

 … is young